 Banks, NBFC Factors and other entities permitted by RBI and registered on TReDS portal of RXIL as Financiers can participate in the auction.
 Each financier needs to define a credit limit on the Buyer associated with the factoring unit to enter a bid in the auction.

 Seller or Buyer whoever is having right to accept the bid, can see the bids offered by the Financiers.

 The Auction Market where the Financiers can enter bids shall be open from 9:00 AM to 9:00 PM every day.

 The factoring of the factoring unit shall depend on time consumed in receipt of bid from the Financiers during auction period and it’s acceptance by the seller/buyer.
 On bid acceptance, the system shall ensure that the factoring unit of Micro & Small Enterprises to be factored within 45 days from the Goods Acceptance Date.
-The payment shall be settled on T+1 or T+2 basis based on the cut-off time of acceptance of bid.
+The payment shall be settled on T+1 based on the acceptance of bid.
 The turnaround time for financing of factoring unit of MSME’s shall depend on offering of bids by the financiers, acceptance of bids by the cost bearer and settlement of obligation by the financier.

 No. The financing of factoring units is not guaranteed on the TReDS platform.
 The same shall depend on offering of bids by the Financiers, acceptance of bids by the cost bearer and settlement of obligation by the participants (Financiers for Leg 1 and Buyers for Leg 2).

 Yes.
 A Factoring Unit may be withdrawn from TReDS portal till the time a bid is not accepted by the cost bearer.
 Once the bid is accepted by the cost bearer, the Factoring Unit cannot be withdrawn.